 Another message beeped in fast, ‘Hemorrhagic Shock.
 He bled out of nostrils and is actively choking on fresh blood.
 Surgical noted.
 They are readying the scope.
 Currently ongoing a pint of blood, and lots more pints to go.
 Housemen on alert.
 Standby for Resus, labs, blood and surgery.’

 Suddenly, the phone started vibrating and it was Julie calling her.
 ‘Why, BITCH?’ she mumbled before picking up.

 ‘Hey, you there?
 Julie asked.
 There were echoes of beeping monitors all around her, muffling her voice, that and her heaving between sentences showed clear distress.

 ‘I got 2 more CPRs and everyone else is busy.
 You’re the senior after me tonight, so find the family of Mr Shamsuddin and tell them it’s over.
 I don’t have the time.’

 ‘Yes, I discussed the whole thing with Infectious Diseases.
-It’s not dengue.
-He has been taking some weird traditional stuff outside and that’s what messed up his liver.
+It’s not dengue, it’s AIDS.
+I know, I’m equally shocked.
 So, yeah… get on it.’

 ‘Get a DNR, you idiot!’ and the call dropped.

 Coincidentally, the limber little nurse slumped her way back in, her face horror-stricken, eyes in tears.
 ‘I’m sorry,’ Sheila said.